Michael-Wayne-Wells/capstone-planning-log/README.md

 * 1-2pm - lunch
 * 2-3pm continue secure programming course
 * 3-4pm work through tutorial of adding an ide to react app
+* 4-5pm draw out ideas for app and mka plan for the following weeks